Roland Riemers

-Roland Clifford Riemers (born May 15, 1943) is an American perennial candidate best known for winning the 1996 North Dakota Democratic presidential primary.
+Roland Clifford Riemers (born May 15, 1943) is an American perennial candidate.
+His frequent bids for office, first in Minnesota and later in North Dakota, have all been unsuccessful, apart from a victory in the 1996 North Dakota Democratic presidential primary.

 Early life and career

 Riemers was born in 1943 in Lake City, Minnesota.
 He attended San Antonio College, received his AS in nursing from Anoka-Ramsey Community College in 1973, his BS in industrial technology from the University of North Dakota in 1984, and attended but did not graduate from the University of North Dakota School of Law in 1998 and 1999.
 Riemers currently lives in Grand Forks, North Dakota, and has 8 children.

 Riemers was an early adopter of solar energy, and in the 1970s built and lived in the first completely solar-powered home in the northern United States.
 He currently works as a real estate investor and manager.